-In a recent episode of the What’s That Green? podcast , I sat down with Andrew Bedford and Ludo Pittie, two passionate minds behind the Pocket Parks project of London.
-Their work is not just about planting a few trees; it’s about reimagining how urban spaces can connect communities, improve the environment, and create a healthier city.
+In the latest episode of the What’s That Green? podcast, I sat down with Andrew Bedford and Ludo Pittie, two passionate minds who have started to implement the vision set out by Charlotte Glazier for both the scaling-up and alternative financing of Pocket Parks across London.
+It is not just about planting a few trees; it’s about reimagining how urban spaces can connect communities, improve the environment, and create a healthier city.

 What is a Pocket Park?